herchu/personality-insights-python/README.txt

 ## Files

-The User Modeling Ruby Sinatra starter application has files as below:
+The User Modeling Python starter application has files as below:

-*   app.rb
+*   server.py

-    This file contains Ruby code for your application written using Sinara API
+    This file contains all the Python code for your application.

-*   Gemfile
+*   requirements.txt

-    This includes all dependent Gem of your application
+    This lists the Python module dependencies for the Buemix buildpack.

 *   templates/